turingschool/community_content/README.markdown

 ## Overview

 Each six-week session, all students in modules 2, 3, and 4 will give one five-minute lightning talk to their peers.
-Lightning talk preparation should take approximately 3-6 hours.
+Lightning talk preparation should take approximately 3-6 hours. *If you are in module 4, you have the option of leading/teaching a 1-hour session for other students in place of giving a final lightning talk.*

 ## Schedule